Wincohax/EndAnchor/README.md

  This Fork Only Modifies the recipe of the block for a modpack.

- All Credits to KxmischesDomi and eudacye_2.
+ All Credits reserved to KxmischesDomi and eudacye_2.

+@Wincohax